JacobNickerson/cetris/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use WASD for translation; Q/E for rotation; Space for hard drops
+Use WASD for translation; Q/E for rotation; Space for hard drops; ESC to pause
 <br />
 Clear lines by filling every space in a row.
 Score increases by clearing lines; clearing more lines in a single move will give increasingly more points.
 <br />